-This mosaic of habitats surrounding Trevean presents optimal quality foraging habitat for the common pipistrelle which is the primary species regularly recorded in flight on St Martin's and represents most of the background records.
+This mosaic of habitats surrounding Trevean presents optimal quality foraging habitat for the common pipistrelle which is the primary species regularly recorded in flight on St Martin's and represents the vast majority of the background records.
 The habitats would also be suitable for use by soprano pipistrelle which has broadly similar habitat requirements.